dpsfigo/instance_segmentation/README.md

 # instance_segmentation

-this resposity is a plant of detedtron2，but contains much more networks。
+this resposity is an implementation of instance segmentation based on detedtron2。